OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 Handling fee:

-the fee buyers may pay when using a payment method other than Envato credits.
+the fee buyers may pay when using a payment method (other than existing Envato credits).

 Item price: